 As of 15th June the wearing of some form of face mask covering nose and mouth is compulsory on all public transport, in pharmacies and medical establishments.
 The wearing of masks in all indoor spaces has been reintroduced.

 It is highly recommended to continue wearing masks in public spaces where social distancing cannot be easily observed.

 - Travel restrictions between the major cities within Bulgaria were lifted on 7th May 2020

-- Restaurants have re-opened albeit with larger spacing between tables and no more than 4 people or one family per table.
+- Restaurants have re-opened albeit with larger spacing between tables

 - Museums and art galleries are also re-opening, again with some limitations.